survivejs/webpack-book/manuscript/techniques/04_testing.md

 1 passing (10ms)
 ```

-Mocha provides also a watch mode which you can activate through `npm run test:mocha -- --watch`.
+Mocha also provides a watch mode which you can activate through `npm run test:mocha -- --watch`.
 It will run the test suite as you modify the code.

-T> `--grep <pattern>` is useful for constraining the behavior to apply only against specific tests.
-This is useful if you have a large amount of tests and want to focus only on a particular set of them.
+T> `--grep <pattern>` is useful for constraining the behavior if you want to focus only on a particular set of tests.

 ### Configuring Webpack

 Webpack can provide similar functionality through a web interface.
-We have written the configuration parts we need earlier in this book so now it's more about combining those together.
+We have written the configuration parts we need earlier in this book, so now it's more about combining those together.

 To tell webpack which tests to run, we have to import them somehow.
 The *Dynamic Loading* chapter discussed `require.context` that allows us to aggregate files based on a rule.
 It is ideal here.
 Set up an entry point as follows: